-- e.
-Research and pursue emerging opportunities for Innovation Readiness and Training (IRT).
-This would assist the region with military readiness and provide realistic training in a joint environment for National Guard, Reserve and Active Duty members, preparing them to serve during a national crisis in-region or abroad.
+- serve during a national crisis in-region or abroad.
 Trainings include engineering, health care, diving and transportation projects; they provide hands-on, mission-essential training while providing infrastructure and health-care renewal to communities. - f.
 Increase workforce development and assistance for adult jobseekers in the Y-K region.
-This effort may involve partnering with resources such as the Alaska Job Center Network, which offers on-the-job training assistance, including short term job search assistance, costs related to relocating to a new job, tuition/books and fees for a training program, required tools and supplies for work or training, licenses/credentials, reimbursement of a percentage of the participant's wages for a pre-negotiated period of time with an employer, and supportive services related to participating in on-the-job training or an apprenticeship.
+This effort may involve partnering with resources such as the Alaska Job Center Network, which offers on-the-job training assistance, including short term job search assistance, costs related to relocating to a new job, tuition/books and fees for a training program, required tools and supplies for work or training, licenses/credentials, reimbursement of a percentage of the participant's wages for a pre-negotiated period of time with an employer, and supportive services related to participating in on-the-job training or an apprenticeship. - g.
+Support efforts to establish a new K-12 charter school in Hooper Bay.

-7] Increase the number of students obtaining higher education (B.S., Master's, and PhD).
+8] Increase the number of students obtaining higher education (B.S., Master's, and PhD).

 - a.
 Increase the number of students from the Y-K region who participate in two proven educational programs: the Alaska Native Science and Engineering Program (ANSEP) and Alaska EXCEL.
 ANSEP offers Middle School Programs, Acceleration Programs, a Summer Bridge Program and a University Success Program.
-Alaska EXCEL offers internships, foundational (general skills and career exploration) and specialty (focused around a subject, industry or purpose) sessions for students in Grades 7-12. - o Employ a dedicated staff member to manage each educational program's engagement with students, schools, districts, and stakeholders within the Y-K region. - O Recruit an employee within the Y-K region to support each educational program's engagement as a part-time, region-based staff support for students, parents, teachers, and others who have contact with youth in the Y-K region. - Potential funding opportunities: - U.S. Department of Commerce, Fiscal Year 2021 National Sea Grant College Program Dean John A. Knauss Marine Policy Fellowship, Synopsis 1.
-Due February 1, 2020 (typically released each September). - U.S. Department of Agriculture, Utilities Programs, Distance Learning and Telemedicine Grants.
-Due April 10, 2020.
+Alaska EXCEL offers internships, foundational (general skills and career exploration) and specialty (focused around a subject, industry or purpose) sessions for students in Grades 7-12. - o Employ a dedicated staff member to manage each educational program's engagement with students, schools, districts, and stakeholders within the Y-K region. - o Recruit an employee within the Y-K region to support each educational program's engagement as a part-time, region-based staff support for students, parents, teachers, and others who have contact with youth in the Y-K region. - Potential funding opportunities: - U.S. Department of Commerce, Fiscal Year 2021 National Sea Grant College Program Dean John A. Knauss Marine Policy Fellowship.
+Appendix 3 Opportunity #14.
+Typically released each September. - U.S. Department of Agriculture, Utilities Programs, Distance Learning and Telemedicine Grants.
+Appendix 3 Opportunity #15.
+Typically released in February. - Santa Fe Natural Tobacco Company Foundation.
+Appendix 3 Opportunity #16.
+Accepts applications quarterly.